Authentication & OAuth 2.0

 Why use refresh tokens

-Security and reliability first
+Security and reliability

-• Renew access without resending primary credentials.
+• Renew access without resending primary credentials

-• Each refresh issues a fresh access token so roles and scopes remain current.
+• Each refresh issues a fresh access token so roles and scopes remain current

 Performance